 Core requirements for students enrolled in the Career and Community Studies program include practicum and internship experiences.
+The blend of CCS, KSU, and practicum experiences are to prepare students for entry level, competitively paid employment.
 Students may satisfy these experiences and earn credits toward the CCS Record of Completion in the following ways: